WNY restaurants to raise food prices after statewide Styrofoam ban goes into effect

-A statewide ban on Styrofoam went into effect Jan.
-1st, forcing restaurants, Like Mooney’s on military road to invest more in its take-out containers.
+A statewide ban on Styrofoam went into effect on January 1, forcing restaurants, Like Mooney’s on Military Road to invest more in its take-out containers.
 Owner Christopher McCann says they went from spending 13 cents per take-out container, to now spending 89 cents.

 “Over a year we do over 150,000 mac and cheese to go, that’s $114,000 if you want to add it up and understand the hit that restaurants are taking,” McCann said.
 “I don’t want people to think restaurants are Nickle and diming people because we’re not, we’re just trying to survive right now.”